Scholarship opportunities are currently Open

 Scholarships are awarded to a select few outstanding individuals from diverse communities and are aspiring to develop and grow in local government leadership.
 These scholarships provide an invaluable opportunity for recipients, who might otherwise face barriers, to participate in the ICMA Local Government Reimagined Conference and the enriching ICMA Annual Conference, fostering inclusivity and promoting a broad spectrum of perspectives within the field.

-The Cal-ICMA Scholarship & Events Committee is pleased to share that three complimentary conference registration scholarships will be offered for selected awardees to attend the newly established 2026 "Day with ICMA" Conference in Phoenix, Arizona.
-ICMA will bring local government professionals together for unparalleled leadership and professional development, networking, and best-in-class programming that you won’t want to miss!
+The Cal-ICMA Scholarship & Events Committee is pleased to share that four complimentary conference registration scholarships will be offered for selected awardees to attend the 2026 ICMA Annual Conference in Long Beach, CA. ICMA will bring local government professionals together for unparalleled leadership and professional development, networking, and best-in-class programming that you won’t want to miss!

 Please note that you must be an ICMA member in order to receive a scholarship.
 You also have the option to sign up as a member before you accept a scholarship offer.

-1 Partial Regular Scholarship: Free Conference Registration + $400.00 Travel Stipend
+2 Partial Regular Scholarships: Free Conference Registration + $500 Travel Stipend (each)

 *The travel stipend award will be provided on a reimbursable basis upon submittal of receipts for actual expenses paid.
 Receipts must be submitted to Cal-ICMA to receive reimbursement.
 The travel stipend does not cover conference registration fees.

-Inquiries can be directed to the Cal-ICMA Scholarship and Events Chair, Alexander Fung, at afung@eastvaleca.gov.
+Inquiries can be directed to the Cal-ICMA Scholarship and Events Chair-Elect, Alexander Fung, at afung@eastvaleca.gov.

 Selected winners will be required to: